 Although it is possible to build world class stringed musical instruments without the direct application of math, science, or technology, it is difficult to design instruments without some engineering basics.
 It is not impossible, mind you – trial and error is a perfectly sound approach to a design effort, but it can be costly both in time and effort.
 This page contains technical resources for those who want to design instruments.
 Included are some useful tools, formulae, data tables, technical discussions, research and links to other technical resources for stringed instrument designers.

-"G" Thang is a downloadable tool for Windows PCs that can make the job of designing guitar body outlines and fingerboards fast and easy.
+"G" Thang is a web application that can make the job of designing guitars and similar instruments fast and easy.

 How to figure out the distance from the nut to each fret, given the scale length of the instrument.
 There is also a Javascript calculator here for those that don't want to do the math.